Spidey6978/Expense-Tracker-WIP-/README.md

-# fosshack_practice
+# Expense Tracker (WIP - probably still buggy)

-A new Flutter project.
+A project i decided to start to understand and implement flutter.

 ## Getting Started